rubenwardy/minetest_modding_book/_en/quality/clean_arch.md

 Separating the mod like this means that you can very easily test the API part, as it doesn't use any Minetest APIs - as shown in the [next chapter](unit_testing.html) and seen in the crafting mod.

+## Observer

+Reducing coupling may seem hard to do to begin with, but you'll make a lot of progress by splitting your code up well using a design like the one given above.
+It's not always possible to remove the need for one area to communicate with another, but there are ways to decouple anyway - one such way being the Observer pattern.

+Let's take the example of unlocking an achievement when a player first kills a rare animal.
+The naive approach would be to have achievement code in the mob kill function, checking the mob name and unlocking the award if it matches.
+This is a bad idea however, as it makes the mobs mod coupled to the achievements code.
+If you kept on doing this - for example, adding XP to the mob death code - you could end up with a lot of messy dependencies.

+Enter the Observer pattern.
+Instead of the mobs mod caring about awards, mobs exposes a way for other areas of code to register their interest in an event and receive data about the event.

+{% highlight lua %}
+mobs.registered_on_death = {}
+function mobs.register_on_death(func)
+    table.insert(mobs.registered_on_death, func)
+end

+-- mob death code
+for i=1, #mobs.registered_on_death do
+    mobs.registered_on_death[i](entity, reason)
+end
+{% endhighlight %}

+Then the other code registers its interest:

+{% highlight lua %}

+-- awards
+mobs.register_on_death(function(mob, reason)
+    if reason.type == "punch" and reason.object and reason.object:is_player() then
+        awards.notify_mob_kill(reason.object, mob.name)
+    end
+end)
+{% endhighlight %}

+You may be thinking - wait a second, this looks awfully familiar.
+And you're right!
+The Minetest API is heavily Observer based to stop the engine having to care about what is listening to something.

+## Conclusion

+Good code design is subjective, and depends on the project you're making.
+As a general rule, try to keep cohesion high and coupling low.
+Phrased differently, keep related code together and unrelated code apart, and keep dependencies simple.

+I highly recommend reading the [Game Programming Patterns](http://gameprogrammingpatterns.com/) book.
+It's freely available to [read online](http://gameprogrammingpatterns.com/contents.html) and goes into much more detail on common programming patterns relevant to games.